AhmedYasserIbrahim/Class-Notes/DataScience/Final_Summary.md

 Ordinary Least Squares (OLS) regression report involves analyzing statistics to evaluate the efficacy and relevance of the regression model.
 Common metrics for evaluation include:

-**a.
-MSE:** Mean Squared Error, measures the average of the squared differences between predicted and actual values.
+- **MSE:** Mean Squared Error, measures the average of the squared differences between predicted and actual values.

-**b.
-RMSE:** Root Mean Squared Error, the square root of the MSE to provide the error in the same measurement as that of the dependent variable for easier interpretation.
+- **RMSE:** Root Mean Squared Error, the square root of the MSE to provide the error in the same measurement as that of the dependent variable for easier interpretation.

-**c.
-Coefficients:** Intercept and weights in the equation for linear regression.
+- **Coefficients:** Intercept and weights in the equation for linear regression.

-**d.
-Standard Errors:** Indicate the accuracy of the coefficient values (should be minimized).
+- **Standard Errors:** Indicate the accuracy of the coefficient values (should be minimized).

-**e.
-T statistics:** Ratio of the coefficient over its standard error.
+- **T statistics:** Ratio of the coefficient over its standard error.
 Shows if the predictor has a meaningful and significant effect on y or not (is it significantly different from 0).

-**f.
-P value:** Tests the significance of each coefficient.
+- **P value:** Tests the significance of each coefficient.
 P value < 0.05 means the predictor is significant.

-**g.
-R squared:** Amount of variance in y explained by the independent variables.
+- **R squared:** Amount of variance in y explained by the independent variables.
 Closer value to 1 means better model fit and smaller error term value.

-**h.
-Adjusted R squared:** R squared but adjusted to the number of predictors.
+- **Adjusted R squared:** R squared but adjusted to the number of predictors.
 Penalizes having irrelevant predictors.

-**i.
-F statistic:** Tests the overall significance of the model.
+- **F statistic:** Tests the overall significance of the model.
 Checks if at least one predictor significantly affects y.

-**j.
-Durbin Watson Statistic:** Measures the autocorrelation or relationship between errors.
+- **Durbin Watson Statistic:** Measures the autocorrelation or relationship between errors.
 Close to 2 means the errors are independent.
 Otherwise, the model would be missing patterns.

-**k.
-AIC and BIC:** Metrics for comparing models.
+- **AIC and BIC:** Metrics for comparing models.
 Lower value indicates a better model fit based on performance and complexity.

-R squared is used to measure how well the variance in y is explained by the dependent variables or basically how well the dependent variables can predict the value for y.
+**R squared** is used to measure how well the variance in y is explained by the dependent variables or basically how well the dependent variables can predict the value for y.
 Closer to 1 means that the model predicts the value of y well.
 Standard Error of Regression (SER) is basically the sum of errors or distances from the regression line.
 SER should be minimized for better models.
 Together, R squared and SER can measure how well the model fits the data.
 Residual analysis refers to analyzing the differences between actual and predicted values.
 Residual analysis is needed to check the assumptions made by linear model and verify them.

 ---